batcraft/ai-coding-notes/vibe-coding-notes.md

-# What I am learning from vibe coding a giant enterprise app :)
+# What I am learning from codegen on a big app (not a hobby app) :)

 ## LLM codegen is *Lethal Weapon*